KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 }
 ```

 The app will now automatically start dictation if it's opened with the deep link that is specified in the configuration.
-When dictation stops, it will automatically navigate back to the keyboard.
+When the dictation stops, it will automatically navigate back to the keyboard.

-You can customize the standard `DictationScreen` with a custom style or use a completely custom overlay.
+You can customize the standard DictationScreen with a custom style or use a completely custom overlay.

 > Important: If you are using a DocumentGroup-based app, you may have noticed that the `.keyboardDictation` view modifier only works if a document is open.
 To make dictation always work in a DocumentGroup-based, you can instead check if the context's `isDictationStartedByKeyboard` is `true` when the app starts, and if so present a sheet or a modal and add `keyboardDictationOnAppear` on its root view.

 ### 7. Create a speech recognizer

-KeyboardKit Pro doesn't contain a `SpeechRecognizer`, since the `Speech` framework would force all apps to specify dictation permissions, even if they aren't using dictation.
+KeyboardKit Pro doesn't contain a `SpeechRecognizer`, since the `Speech` framework would force all apps to specify permissions for dictation, even if they aren't using dictation.

-Instead, just add this to the app and use a `StandardSpeechRecognizer()` in the modifier:
+Instead, just add this recognizer to your app and use it in the modifier:

 ```swift
 import Speech